Employment

 - MMPI - 2RF Written Test

-- Video Interview with Psychologist at Police Department.
+- Video Interview with a Psychologist at the Police Department.

 - Fit for Duty Exam / Physical Evaluation